Mandy Sekiguchi: Career

 On June 5, 2018, he threw the first pitch at the opening ceremony of the Giants vs Rakuten baseball game, held at Tokyo Dome.
 His appearance garnered great public attention since the speed of his pitch reached 133 km/h, the fastest thrown by an entertainer at that time.
 His record was broken by Golden Bomber's Kenji Darvish later on (135 km/h) and both developed a comedic rivalry.
 On August 31, Sanrio announced they would produce a new character, Hello Mandy, based on Mandy Sekiguchi.
 The character is designed with an "M" lavaliere on a necklace and one of Mandy's most familiar hairstyles.

 In January 2019, Mandy was chosen as a representative for the promotion of the American movie Aquaman in Japan.
 On February 14, he attended the PRINCE OF LEGEND PREMIUM LIVE SHOW, a fan-meeting with the whole Prince of Legend cast, at Yokohama Arena.
 On March 18, Mandy was invited to throw another first pitch at the opening ceremony of the Giants vs Mariners baseball game at Tokyo Dome.
 However, he wasn't able to exceed his previous record.
 On June 4, it was announced that Hello Mandy won the No. 1 prize in the collaboration category of the Sanrio Character Award, an award based on an annual popularity voting.
 On July 17, Generations from Exile Tribe released the single "Brand New Story".
 It included "Control Myself" as a B-side track, being the group's first original English song and also the first one to feature Mandy as a rapper.
 On September 9, it was announced that Mandy would be part of the cast for the live-action series of the manga Motokare Mania (モトカレマニア; Ex-Boyfriend Mania).
 This would be the first time that he will appear in a prime time drama.

+On April 30 2024, Sekiguchi announced that he would be graduate from the group leave LDH Japan on June 25 2024.
+He later revealed he wanted to become someone who can be active not only in Japan, but all over the world.

+Personal life

+On January 25, 2025, Sekiguchi announced his marriage through a post on his official social media account.